PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 - Shows star icon for `High Priority` & `Critical` priority tasks.
 - On click of task, opens view dialog of that task.

-**Blue dot:** For the tasks where login user is Responsible, shows the blue dot icon in first column to clearly distinguish it
+**Blue dot:** For the tasks where login user is Responsible or Accountable, shows the blue dot icon in first column to clearly distinguish it

 **Recurring icon:** For the recurring tasks, shows the icon to distinguish it from the one time tasks.